ucr-rhic/ucr-rhic.github.io/how-tos/adding_entry_for_ucr_page.md

 - Go to the appropriate directory.
 - Add file > Create New file
 - Give the file an appropriate name with `.md` extension.
 - Enter the content of the file using Markdown syntax.
+Check preview to ensure it looks as expected.
-- Commit changes.
+- Commit changes by pressing the lower green button.
 - Link your newly created file to the main `README.md` file in the top directory following the instruction in the previous paragraph.